Orange Track - Water, Water and More Water…

 The orange track runs two kilometres from here along the northern dike of Nørresø towards the big pumping station by Lægan.
 On the south side of this route is Nørresø and the current course of the Vidå while the old course of the Vidå now working as a pumping channel is on the south side of the dike.

-The Bluethroat Listen carefully – especially if its springtime and morning or dusk.
+Listen carefully – especially if its springtime and morning or dusk.
 Then you might hear the lovely melodic tones from the ditch.
 That would be the Nightingale of the North– the Bluethroat – singing.
 The Bluethroat has only been nesting here for the last two decades.
 And now it thrives right here in the marsh region and can be heard in many places.